top of page

 The Katsura River during autumn

-It requires some extra travel if you want to explore other parts of the city, but it makes up for it with its own unique and immersive atmosphere.
+It requires some extra travel if you want to explore other parts of the city, but it makes up for this with its own unique and immersive atmosphere.
 Popular attractions within walking distance of Arashiyama include:

 ─ The Bamboo Forest